 To qualify for the title “RAC Amateur of the Year”, an individual should have made an outstanding contribution to Amateur Radio in the past year or have contributed consistently to the welfare of Amateur Radio over a period of several years.
 Serving Directors, Officers and Section Managers of Radio Amateurs of Canada are not eligible for this award while in office, nor in respect to their term(s) of office.

-Nominations with supporting documentation are to be sent to the RAC Corporate Secretary at the following address:
+Nominations with supporting documentation are to be sent to the RAC Corporate Secretary at the address provided below.

 RAC Corporate Secretary

 Ottawa, ON K1G 0Z5

 Selection of the winning candidate will be by majority vote of the RAC Board of Directors based on the supporting documentation submitted with the nomination.
 The winning candidate will be notified by mail.

 Recipients of the RAC Amateur of the Year Award

 The “Radio Amateur of the Year” Award was created by the Canadian Radio Relay League which merged with the Canadian Amateur Radio Federation to form Radio Amateurs of Canada.